AndreiRegiani/pear-speed/README.md

 $ pear-speed --lobby "any secret"
 ```

-The lobby name is hashed to become a 32-byte Hyperswarm topic.
+The lobby name is salted/hashed to become a 32-byte Hyperswarm topic.

 ## Options